fboehm/qtl2pleio/cran-comments.md

 ## Replies to previous CRAN concerns

 * This is a resubmission of an initially rejected package.
-I erroneously included code that downloaded files to a new directory.
+I mistakenly included code that downloaded files to a new directory.
 I've since deleted those pieces of code.

 *